180-INC/PictoCartoon/README.md

 # Change Pic to Cartoon

-Deep learning algorithm using deep learning libary to change picture to a cartooned format.
+Deep learning algorithm using python libraries to change picture to a cartooned format.

 # Libaries Used
 1. cv2 for image processing